 Depending on your trail, you may also get a chance to see the spectacular Casaroro Falls.

 The hike may cost you up to two days, so you must prepare yourself before you decide to conquer the summit.
 You may contact Cuernos de Negros Mountaineering Club, Inc. to express your interest.

 Apo Island is a marine sanctuary and a popular dive spot.
 The surrounding water of the island is a host to a vibrant marine ecosystem.
 In fact, the island was listed on the 2008 version of Sport Diver Magazine’s top 100 diving spots in the world.
 Despite the fame, the island remains rustic and underrated.

-There are trekking trails, as well, offers bewitching view of the island’s beautiful landscape and rock formations.
+There are trekking trails that offer bewitching views of the island’s beautiful landscape and rock formations.
 The rock point view deck gives and unhindered view of the translucent water below it.

 To get there, see Apo Island Travel Guide: From a Non-diver’s Perspective.

 10. Dolphin Watching and Manjuyod Sandbar (Bais City and Majuyod)

 Watch the graceful creatures as they hunt their prey at Tanon Strait.
 Make sure to be there early.
 Your chances of seeing them are high at daybreak or a moment before sunrise.

 Dolphin watching is long been offered in Bais City.
 The tour also includes stops at Majuyod Sandbar and coral reefs and Talabong Mangrove Forest and bird sanctuary.